 Applying for Tuition Assistance

 Canisius High School utilizes a third-party administrator named TADS (Tuition Aid Data Services) for its tuition assistance application process.
 TADS has an outstanding reputation for helping families throughout the application and submission process.

 Tuition assistance is available on the basis of demonstrated need.
 Families are encouraged to apply if it is believed their resources are not sufficient to meet the total cost of a Canisius High School education.
 Tuition assistance award recommendations are calculated by a TADS formula and reported to the members of the tuition assistance committee for review before a final determination is made.

 Families may contact TADS for assistance in completing the application or to check the application status.
 All questions regarding tuition assistance applications should be directed to TADS via web, email, or phone at 800-477-8237.

 Tuition Assistance Process

 Returning families must complete this application to be considered for tuition assistance.
-Applications for returning families for the 2017-2018 school year will open on March 1, 2017.
+Applications for returning families for the 2018-2019 school year will open in March 2018.

 The application is only available online.